georgesidorov/blockchain_project/README.md

 Liliana Pasquale for providing excellent guidance that was most helpful for project development.
 Thank you!

 The developers of the Ubuntu operating system.
-Cheers.

 Charles Babbage.